 There are some specifics, however, referring primarily to the brewing tax, which is broken down into two benchmarks:

 – maximum annual output of 5,000 hectolitres: the fee for this is 10,000 lei (approx. €2120), and it’s what most craft breweries are aiming for when opening; this is also one of the common denominators for the breweries featured on our website;

 – maximum annual output of 200,000 hectolitres: the fee for which is around 200,000 lei (approx. €42,325); already that’s a lot, and even though it’s a one-time payment, it’s very difficult for small breweries to even afford to pay taxes for that level of brewing, let alone exceed 5,000 hl per year.
-The vast majority of breweries that are considered craft in the country realistically brew around 1,000 hl annually.
+The vast majority of breweries that are considered craft in the country realistically brew less than 1000 hl annually.

 Given this state of affairs, craft breweries in Romania are struggling not only because the bureaucracy behind it does not differentiate between them and the macro giants (a process which is especially cumbersome when it comes to customs and recipe approvals, and making sure that hop forward beers in particular can be legally sold while at their best), but also because the general public is often unable to differentiate between what is craft and what is macro tarted up with marketing gimmicks.

 This means that the task of defining what craft beer is falls in the hands of several unassuming entities: the breweries themselves, NGOs, and the consumer making an educated purchase.